 Since 2012, Maine Cancer Foundation has given over $50,000 in transportation grants to DSCF to support cancer patients in Midcoast Maine who travel to and from treatment.

-Your generous support helps ease the financial burden for cancer patients throughout our beautiful state.
+Your generous support helps ease the burden of transportation costs for cancer patients in our state.
 Thank you!